romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-After the removal of sensitive data from a repository's history and its subsequent push to GitHub, which action is essential to completely remove the data from GitHub?
+Q: After the removal of sensitive data from a repository's history and its subsequent push to GitHub, which action is essential to completely remove the data from GitHub?
 <details><summary>Show the answer</summary><p>

 - **Contact GitHub Support to remove cached views and references**